-There are two main types of arguments—positive and negative.
-Positive arguments argue for a belief, and negative arguments (objections) argue against a belief.
+There are two main types of arguments—supporting and opposing.
+Supporting arguments give reasons to think a belief is true, and opposing arguments (objections) give reason to think a belief is false (or that there’s a problem with a form of reasoning).
 Either way, we need to make it clear what the premises and conclusion of our argument are.

-Imagine that Jill wants to argue that capital punishment is wrong in our current time period.
-She will need to know why she personally thinks capital punishment is wrong and why anyone should agree with her.
+Imagine that Jill wants to argue that the death penalty is wrong in our current time period.
+She will need to know why she personally thinks the death penalty is wrong and why anyone should agree with her.
 The first thought that might come to mind is that human life has value.
 At this point her argument is the following:

 - Human life has value.

 - Therefore, the death penalty is wrong.

 This argument might look good enough, but it’s technically invalid.
 The argument form is “A, therefore B” and arguments using this form of reasoning can have a true premise and false conclusion.
 For example, “the sky is blue, therefore there is no oxygen in the air” has the same argument form, but it’s clearly a poor argument.